 Today’s libraries are vibrant neighbourhood hubs offering social interaction and shared cultural experiences.

-Public libraries reduce social isolation and exclusion, connecting communities through 47 public library services, 272 individual branches, 336 mobile library stops and 72 other library outlets.
+Public libraries support mental health by reducing social isolation and connecting communities through 47 public library services, 276 individual branches, 31 mobile library branches and 71 other library outlets.

-They help build strong and engaged communities, where everyone belongs, and offer a platform for state-wide community development.
+They help build healthy and engaged communities, where everyone belongs, delivering a state-wide platform of programs and services that support community wellbeing.

 They support culture and creativity